mcallisto/scala-graph-to-gephi/README.md

 ## Bridging two worlds
 Graphs are seamless Scala collections thanks to the excellent [Graph for Scala](https://scala-graph.org/) library by Peter Empen.

-Sometimes is needed to quickly visualize them.
+Sometimes is needed to quickly visualize them, for example for test purposes.

 [Gephi](https://github.com/gephi/gephi) is an award-winning open-source platform for visualizing and manipulating large graphs, with a standalone [toolkit](https://github.com/gephi/gephi-toolkit).

 ## How to